bilalonur/RandomNameGenerator/README.md

-# Rastgele İsim Oluşturucu
+# Random Turkish Name Generator in Python
-Erkek ve Kadın olmak üzere iki ayrı cinsiyette rastgele isim(ler) üretir.
+It creates both male and female name(s) randomly.

-# Kullanım
+# Usage
-> kisi_olustur.py ile ekrana gelen yönergeleri takip edebilirsiniz.
+> You can use the instructions that showed with starting of kisi_olustur.py
-> e_ad.txt , k_ad.txt , soyad.txt dosyalarının içeriğini düzenleyerek rastgele seçilecek isim ve soyisimleri güncelleyebilirsiniz.
+> e_ad.txt , k_ad.txt , soyad.txt are the files that include male/female names and surnames in Turkish.

-# Özellikler
+# Specifications
-- Erkek ve Kadın isim oluşturma
+- Creating male and female names & surnames in Turkish
-- Geniş veriseti
+- A wide variety names
-- 1 ya da 2 isim üretebilir.
+- It can create 1 or 2 names, it is random as well.